Contact the GG Archives

 Later, he came East and managed a plant at Perth Amboy, N. J.

-In 1903, Mr. Guggenheim erected a large machinery plant in Milwaukee, Wis., which was later merged in the International Steam Pump Co., of which he was elected president in 1909.
+In 1903, Mr. Guggenheim erected a large machinery plant in Milwaukee, Wis., which was later merged with the International Steam Pump Co., of which he was elected president in 1909.
 With his brothers, he was also the controlling factor in the American Smelting & Refining Co.

 Mr. Guggenheim married Miss Floretta Seligman, a daughter of James Seligman, the banker, who survives him with three daughters.